Our Philosophy

 4. Network with fellow academics, mission agencies, NGOs, and local churches as much as possible and encourage the development of similar networks, think tanks, associations, organizations and movements.

-Executive Committee
+Executive Team

 Rev. Dr. TV Thomas